paolodenti/influx-data-generator/README.md

 ```

 as it is the only dependency.
-Please verify installed inlux module version with npm:
+Please verify installed influx module version with npm:

 ```
 npm list | grep influx
 ```

-Make sure it 4.0.1 or higher.
+Make sure it is 4.0.1 or higher.
 If it's lower then the generator **might** not work properly, as the API changed in the influx module.

 ## Run InfluxDB and Grafana